Cyber security startup Callsign raises $35 million

 "Even if someone has your password it doesn't mean it's you," Zia Hayat, founder and chief executive of Callsign said in an interview.
 "The system analyzes data on web and mobile sessions to make an important decision on whether the person is who they say they are."

 The company has been focusing on the financial sector, which has been among the most targeted by cyber crime.
-Clients include Lloyds Banking Group Plc (LLOY.L) and Deutsche Bank AG.
-(DBKGn.DE) The technology can be used by companies both for internal security, enabling authentication of employees, or for client facing applications.
+Clients include Lloyds Banking Group Plc and Deutsche Bank AG.
+The technology can be used by companies both for internal security, enabling authentication of employees, or for client facing applications.

 "Almost every major attack that happened in recent years happened with credential stealing," DeWalt, said in an interview.
 "If we are able to develop technology to assure the user is who they say they are then we can eliminate some of the bigger problems."